 The effectiveness of the support and interventions, and their impact on the student's progress, will be reviewed on an agreed date.
 Termly reviews will be held to review this progress.
-Regular reviews will be held with parents/carers, the class/subject teacher and the student and support will be reviewed and suitable targets will be made.
-If the student does not made the expected progress, over a sustained period of tie, the SENDCO will consider involving specialists (e.g. Educational Psychology Service, School Health, School Effectiveness Team (SET) SEND Support, SENDOS, and where appropriate, Social Care and the Looked After Children Team etc.)
+Regular reviews will be held with parents/carers, the class/subject teacher and the student and support will be reviewed, and suitable targets will be made.
+If the student does not make the expected progress, over a sustained period, the SENCO will consider involving specialists (e.g. Educational Psychology Service, School Health, School Effectiveness Team (SET) SEN Support, SENDOS, and where appropriate, Social Care and the Looked After Children Team etc.)